Dr. Ian Smith shares tips from his New York Times bestseller Shred: The Revolutionary Diet.

-Fresh off the success of his New York Times Bestselling diet book, Shred: The Revolutionary Diet, Dr. Ian Smith is getting you motivated to living a healthier and happy life in 2013.
-He's already gotten celebrity Steve Harvey to join his Shredder Nation diet, and today he's sharing ten tips to help you get slim and trim in time for the summer.
+Fresh off the success of his New York Times Bestselling diet book, Shred: The Revolutionary Diet, Dr. Ian Smith is getting you motivated to living a healthier and happy life.
+He's already gotten celebrity Steve Harvey to join his Shredder Nation diet, and today he's sharing ten tips to help you get slim and trim.

 Below Dr. Smith outlines his ten best tips to shed the pounds.